rarisenpai/ai-memory-sdk/README.md

 ### Adding memories

-Save messages by adding them to memory:
+Send messages to the Letta agent to update memory blocks:
 ```python
 run = memory.add_messages("user_id", [{"role": "user", "content": "hi"}])
 ```
-The memory agent will process the messages asynchronously, tracked by the `run`.
+The Letta agent processes messages asynchronously and updates relevant blocks based on their descriptions.
+The `run` object tracks this processing.
 > [!WARNING]
-> Each each call to `add_messages(...)` will invoke the memory agent.
-To reduce costs, you may want to send messages in batches (recommended 5-10) or only when messages are evicted from context.
+> Each call to `add_messages(...)` invokes the Letta agent.
+To reduce costs, send messages in batches (recommended 5-10) or only when messages are evicted from context.

 ### Waiting for learning to complete

-Messages are processed asynchronously, so to ensure all memory updates are reflected you should wait for the agent learning to complete.
+Messages are processed asynchronously, so to ensure all memory updates are reflected you should wait for the Letta agent to complete processing.
 ```python
 memory.wait_for_run(run)
 ```
-This will block until the memory agent has completed processing.
+This blocks until the Letta agent finishes updating memory blocks.

 ### Getting memories for a user

-You can get the context blocks for the summary and/or user memory with:
+Retrieve memory blocks (core memory) for the summary and/or user memory:
 ```python
 summary = memory.get_summary("user_id", prompt_formatted=True)
 user_memory = memory.get_user_memory("user_id", prompt_formatted=True)
 ```
-To get the raw value of the context block, you can pass `prompt_formatted=False`.
+To get the raw block value instead of formatted XML, pass `prompt_formatted=False`.

 ### Generalized Subject API